graphql/graphql-spec/spec/Section 7 -- Response.md

 # Response

-When a GraphQL service receives a request, it must return a well-formed response.
+When a GraphQL service receives a _request_, it must return a well-formed response.
 The service's response describes the result of executing the requested operation if successful, and describes any errors raised during the request.